qubist/mirrorboard-mac/README.md

 ### Installation
 1. Download and install [Karabiner-Elements](https://pqrs.org/osx/karabiner/)
-2. Use [this link](karabiner://karabiner/assets/complex_modifications/import?url=https://github.com/qubist/mirrorboard-mac/raw/master/mirrorboard-mac.json) to import the mirrorboard-mac complex modification into karabiner.
+2. Open this URL in your browser to import the mirrorboard-mac complex modification into karabiner: `karabiner://karabiner/assets/complex_modifications/import?url=github.com/qubist/mirrorboard-mac/raw/master/mirrorboard-mac.json`
  You can also download [the JSON file of the complex modification from this repo](mirrorboard-mac.json) and import it manually by adding it to `~/.config/karabiner/assets/complex_modifications`
 3. Open the Karabiner-Elements Preferences window, and enable (or add and enable) the mirrorboard-mac rule in the Complex Modifications tab.

 Your keyboard should now be mirror-able!
 Test it out by holding the spacebar and typing something.